vnesh-san/Anomaly-Detection-by-Feature-Segregation/README.md

 5. The results of all the individual micro classifiers are aggreagated to give the final prediction of the dataset.

+With due respect to the complaince agreement, no part of the code or the dataset that I used, can be hosted in any public repository.
+Sorry for the inconvenience, but the overview of the algorithm is just enough to program it in any language.

 The inspiration for this algorithm was derived from the work done by Sašo Karakatic et al. on 'Improved classification with allocation method and multiple classifiers'.